-This is not to say that children don’t need boundaries based on a families values.
+This is not to say that children don’t need boundaries based on a family’s values.
 They do.
-But they also need assurance that they are loved and supported.
+But they also need assurance that they’re loved and supported.
 Being physically hurt by someone larger and stronger is not a way to build love and trust.
-And without love and trust, it’s difficult to build empathy and emotional intelligence, which are crucial for raising children who do not feel entitled.
+And without love and trust, it’s difficult to build empathy and emotional intelligence, which are crucial for raising children who don’t feel entitled.

 One of the biggest influences on a child is their parent’s behavior.
 Children who are spoiled and entitled often have parents who are spoiled and entitled.
 Do those parents necessarily think they’re spoiled and entitled?
 Probably not.
 But when mom and dad are materialistic and seek out pleasure and comfort as their prime pursuit, the behavior is likely going to rub off on the kid.

 But the influence works for good qualities too.
 When parents value selflessness, generosity, empathy, and charity, it’s likely they will pass those qualities to their kid.
 And those qualities will be passed down regardless of whether or not they’ve given their child everything they’ve ever asked for.